Model for Sustainable and Scalable School Health

 Indonesia was part of the Regional Fit for School Program Assessment Study, a 2-year longitudinal cohort study that aims to determine the effects of the programme interventions on health status, school attendance, and WASH indicators in schools.
 The University of Padjadjaran and University of Indonesia, and government partners conducted the data collection with support from the GIZ FIT team.
 The data collection by government partners aimed at building national research capacity and increasing ownership of results.
 In summary, the findings from the study are:

 |School Health Situation in Bandung & Indramayu, West Java||Benefits of the FIT Programme|

 The programme in Bandung is currently being monitored through the POROS (Performance Management System) managed by the city government.
-It employs the Three-Star Approach for WASH in Schools which awards the achievement of school WASH milestones with corresponding star levels.
-The results for each school are available to the public online.
+It employs the Three-Star Approach for WASH in Schools which awards the achievement of school WASH milestones with corresponding star levels, and results for each school are available to the public online.
 With its ongoing work to support the development of online dashboards for real-time feedback and transparency in WinS performance using global (SDG) and national (UKS) standards, the programme aims to bring the lessons from Bandung in online monitoring and performance management for WinS, as an integrated approach for recognizing stepwise achievement, guiding action, and motivating through transparency and accountability, to the Ministries of Education and Religious Affairs.

 Support to Provinces & Districts

-Through the advocacy efforts of the West Java Province UKS team and the Ministry of Health, 146 schools in 6 provinces have replicated the daily group hygiene activities on their own initiative, while other districts and provinces have also expressed their interest.
-The experience of the FIT Programme integrated within the MOEC Manual for Elementary School Sanitation Development will partly address the growing interest coming from outside the programme’s current geographical scope and will support to mainstream simple, scalable, sustainable, and systems-oriented approaches to managing WASH in schools.
+Through the advocacy efforts of the West Java Province UKS team and the Ministry of Health, more than 600 schools in 6 provinces have replicated the daily group hygiene activities on their own initiative, while several other districts and provinces have also expressed their interest.
+The experience of the FIT Programme integrated within the MOEC Manual for Elementary School Sanitation Development will partly address the growing interest coming from outside the programme’s current scope and will support to mainstream simple, scalable, sustainable, and systems-oriented approaches to managing WASH in schools.

 IN PARTNERSHIP WITH: